Using Private and Public Assessments in Security Information Sharing Agreements

-\ABSTRACT{ In recent years, sharing of security information among organizations, particularly information on both successful and failed security breaches, has been proposed as a method for improving the state of cybersecurity.
-However, there is a conflict between individual and social goals in these agreements: despite the benefits of making such information available, the associated disclosure costs (e.g., drop in market value and loss of reputation) act as a disincentive for firms' full disclosure.
-In this work, we take a game theoretic approach to understanding firms' incentives for disclosing their security information given such costs.
-We propose a repeated game formulation of these interactions, allowing for the design of inter-temporal incentives (i.e., conditioning future cooperation on the history of past interactions).
-Specifically, we show that a rating/assessment system can play a key role in enabling the design of appropriate incentives for supporting cooperation among firms.
-We further show that in the absence of a monitor, similar incentives can be designed if participating firms are provided with a communication platform, through which they can share their beliefs about others' adherence to the agreement. }
+Information sharing among organizations has been gaining attention as a method for improving cybersecurity.
+However, the associated disclosure costs act as deterrents for firms' voluntary cooperation.
+In this work, we take a game-theoretic approach to understanding firms' incentives in these agreements.
+We propose the design of inter-temporal incentives (i.e. conditioning future cooperation on past interactions).
+Specifically, we show that incentives for full cooperation can be designed if firms share their private assessments of other firms' disclosure decisions through a common communication platform.
+We further show that similar incentives can be designed based on outcomes of a public rating/assessment system.